 John Stewart questioned for 5 hours in New York

 A leading campaigner against the third runway at Heathrow has been deported from the United States .
-John Stewart, 62, who heads the anti-airport expansion protest group , HACAN, was escorted off a KLM flight- which had flown into New York from Heathrow- and taken for questioning late last week.
+John Stewart, 62, who heads the anti-airport expansion protest group , HACAN, was escorted off a KLM flight- which had flown into New York from Heathrow- and taken for questioning yesterday.
 He was later put on a flight back to the UK.

 Mr Stewart, 62,was believed to have fallen foul of the US's strict visa entry requirements because he planned to spend a month travelling across the country campaigning against airport expansion plans throughout the United States.

 One of his fellow HACAN activists, Monica Robb, described the deportation as' scandalous”.